SMARTLAGOON/RemoteSensingSoftware/README.md

 # RemoteSensingSoftware
 This repo contains remote sensing software developed in SMARTLAGOON project.

-# USES
+## Uses
-This repo contains scripts that allows to download satelital files batches from NASA y ESA.
+This repo contains scripts that allow to download satellite files from NASA y ESA in batches by date and points.

-# Available and tested platforms
+## Available and tested platforms
-Nasa
+### NASA
 MODIS Terra, SNPP VIRRS, NOOA VIIRS for OC instrument and Level 2.

-ESA
+### ESA
 Sentinel-3 A y B for OLCI instrument and  Level 2.

-# Requiriments
+## Requiriments
 For ESA products (Sentinels): you should have an account in creodias.es (https://portal.creodias.eu/register.php).
 The user and password will be add to config.ini of this project.

 For NASA product (MODIS, NOAA, SNPP, etc): you should have an account in https://cmr.earthdata.nasa.gov/.
 The user and password will be add to config.ini of this project.

-The project uses ElasticSearch to control the downloaded files and checks whether the point requested exists in a preivius file downloaded.
+The project uses ElasticSearch to control the downloaded files and checks whether the point requested exists in a previous file downloaded.
 It is posible run the download.py with database field empty, but it is necesary to generate the csv and other processes.

-# MAPPING for create elasticsearch index
+### Json for create elasticsearch index
 ....

 ## Config.ini
 This file contains the basic parameters to connect the APIs.
 The structure is:

 [ESA]